tarwn/lessthandot-hugo/blogs/content/posts/2009-06-19-use-for-xml-auto-type-elements-to-get-xm.md

 INSERT #tempPhone VALUES(2,'212-777-8888')
 ```

-Now let&#8217;s see what we have by running the following select statement
+Now let's see what we have by running the following select statement

 sql
 SELECT Customer.CustomerID,Address.FullAddress,Phone.PhoneNumber